thomasboyt/es6-cycles-comparison/README.md

-This repo compares cycles support for es6-module-transpiler and esperanto.
+This repository runs a simple test case of module cycles in ES6 through various transpilers.

+If a transpiler correctly support cycles, the output code should run without erroring.

-To build with both transpilers:
+To build output:

 ```
 node build.js
 ```

-To run:
+To run the demos:

 ```
 node esperanto-output/importer.js